 - 1. The Supersport classes will consist of: (see Section P for further clarification)

 - a.
 600 Supersport

 - b.
 650 Supersport Twins

 - c.
 750 Supersport

 - d.
 Open Supersport

 - 2. The Superbike classes will consist of: (see Section Q for further clarification)

 - a.
 Lightweight Superbike

 - b.
 600 TFS

 - c.
 600 Superbike

 - d.
 750 Superbike

 - 3. The Formula / Grand Prix classes will consist of: (see Section R for further clarification)

 - a.
 Formula Ultra

 - b.
 Open Single

 - c.
 Middleweight Grand Prix Twins

 - d.
 Open Grand Prix Twins

 - e.
 125 Grand Prix

 - f.
 250 Grand Prix

 - g.
 Formula Thunder

 - h.
 Lightweight Early Grand Prix

 - i.
 Heavyweight Early Grand Prix

 - 4. The Novice Class

 - a.
 The primary purpose of this class is to allow the beginning racer to gain confidence and experience under racing conditions, while not racing for points or other awards.
 Motorcycles entered in the novice class are subject to the same equipment requirements as all other classes (see sections C and E).

 - b.
 Novice competitors who have machinery that complies with 125GP or vintage class regulations are allowed to run in those classes in lieu of novice.
 All others shall compete in the novice class only.
 Exceptions must be approved in advance by the WMRRA referee.

 - c.
 Novice competitors that are riding slower machines, or are relatively "slow" riders may be directed by the referee to ride with another appropriate class.

 - d.
 See section B-14 for graduation requirements.

 - 5. The Vintage classes will consist of: (see Section T for further clarification)

 - a.
 Lightweight classic superbike

 - b.
-Open classic superbike (not offered in 2005)
+160 Vintage

 - c.
-Lightweight classic vintage(up to 250cc)
+250 Vintage

 - d.
-Junior classic vintage(251 to 350cc)
+500 Vintage

 - e.
-Senior classic vintage(351 to 500cc)

-- f.
-750cc formula vintage
+750 Vintage

-- 6. Supermotard classes will consist of:
+- 6. Money classes for 2006 are:

 - a.
-Open Supermotard
+Lightweight Superbike

 - b.
-Middleweight Supermotard
+600 Superbike

 - c.
-Lightweight Supermotard

-- d.
-Moto-X Supermotard
+Formula Ultra